tarun1475/Alien-Invasion/README.md

 - Which state to transition to after the event
 - What variables need to be remembered between events

-In Aliens invasion simulation there are mainly two events which changes the behavior or state of the world map.
+In Aliens invasion simulation there are mainly two events change the behavior or state of the world map.

 ### Aliens Fight